mihalskiy/node-notification-scheduler-service/README.md

-# This repo houses code for node-notification-scheduler-service (using Sequelize and PostgreSQL)"
+# This repo houses code for Send users to message  (using Sequelize, rabbitMQ, and PostgreSQL)"

 If you dont have install  node-js, please go this link [https://nodejs.org](https://nodejs.org)